2022 United States state legislative elections: Washington, D.C.

 The Council of the District of Columbia serves as the legislative branch of the federal district of Washington, D.C.
 Half of the council seats are up for election in 2022.
 Council members serve four-year terms.
 Democrats retained supermajority control of the council.

 Special elections

 Various states held special elections for legislative districts throughout the year.
+Neither party made a net gain, with Democrats flipping one seat in the Michigan House of Representatives and Republicans flipping a seat in the Montana Senate.